-Convection Broiling
+Convection broiling

 This function operates the fan whilst the top element is on.
-It produces a more even, less fierce heat than conventional broiling.
-For best results, place the food to be broiled, on a grid over a roasting tin, which should be smaller than a conventional broiling pan.
+It produces a more even, less fierce heat than convection broiling.
+For best results, place the food to be broiled, on a grid over a roasting tin, which should be smaller than a convection broiling pan.
 This allows greater air circulation.
-Thick pieces of meat or fish are ideal for convection broiling, as the circulated air reduces the fierceness of the heat from the broiler.
+Thick pieces of meat or fish are ideal for convection broiling, as the circulated air reduces the fierceness of the heat from the broiler chamber.

-The oven door should be kept closed while broiling is in progress, saving energy.
+The oven door should be kept closed while convection broiling is in progress, saving energy.

-You will also find that the food needs to be watched and turned less than for normal broiling.
+You will also find that the food needs to be watched and turned less.
 Preheat this function before cooking.